Golden Dawn (Greece): Decline and conviction of leadership

 Kasidiaris left the party in June 2020 to form Greeks for the Fatherland, which was said to be inspired by the Italian party Lega with a similar logo.
 In June 2020, ELAM, their de facto Cypriot branch, explained it had officially cut ties with Golden Dawn.
 In July 2020, Michaloliakos removed Athanasios Konstantinou, Golden Dawn's last remaining MEP, from the party.
 Konstantinou continued to serve in the European Parliament as an independent until 16 June 2024.

-On 7 October 2020, the court found Michaloliakos, six other party leaders Giannis Lagos, Ilias Kasidiaris, Christos Pappas, Artemios Matthaiopoulos, Ilias Panagiotaros, and Giorgios Germenis guilty on the charge of directing a criminal organization.
+On 7 October 2020, the court found Michaloliakos, six other party leaders Giannis Lagos, Ilias Kasidiaris, Christos Pappas, Artemios Matthaiopoulos, Ilias Panagiotaros, and Giorgios Germenis (also member of the Black Metal band Naer Mataron) guilty on the charge of directing a criminal organization.
 The court found sufficient evidence to find the rest of the sixty-eight defendants guilty of participation in a criminal organization.
 Eighteen of these defendants were former members of parliament.
 The court described Golden Dawn as a criminal organization "dressed in the mantle of a political party".

 The court also found Anastasios-Marios Anadiotis, Giorgios Dimou, Elpidoforos Kalaritis, Yoannis Vasilios Komianos, Konstantinos Korkovilis, Anastasios Michalaros, Giorgios Patelis (the secretary of the Nikaia Battalion), Giorgios Skalos, Giorgios Stambelos, Leon Tsalikis, Athanasios Tsorvas, Nikolaos Tsorvas, and Aristotelis Chrisafitis guilty of the 2013 murder of Pavlos Fyssas.
 The court had earlier acknowledged the guilt of Giorgios Roupakias.

 On 3 May 2024, Nikolaos Michaloliakos, the leader of Golden Dawn, was granted early release following a legal request and on account of his elderly age, albeit with several conditions such as a ban on traveling outside the greater Athens area.

+On 4 March 2026, an appeal court in Athens has upheld the 2020 convictions of 42 defendants linked to the 'Golden Dawn' party.